hashicorp/terraform/README.md

 > Note: Internal clone of the [Terraform website directory](https://github.com/hashicorp/terraform/tree/main/website)

-To sync `hashicorp/terraform-docs-internal` with a `hashicorp/terraform` repository, focusing only on the website directory, you can follow these steps:

 # Syncing the website directory from `hashicorp/terraform` to `hashicorp/terraform-docs-internal`
 1. Check if `hashicorp/terraform` is added as a remote: